The Only Dorm-Room Grocery List You’ll Ever Need

-And while it’s technically not a spice, you should definitely get some oil in your pantry.
+And, you should definitely get some oil for your pantry.
 Olive or vegetable oil is easy to find in most supermarkets.
-If you’re feeling adventurous, try butter or sesame oil.
+If you’re feeling adventurous, try sesame oil.

 Sometimes you’re not into a full meal, and that’s totally okay.
-Or you happen to be running from class to class and don’t have time to eat lunch.
+Or you happen to be running from class to class and don’t have time for lunch.
 Or maybe you forgot to buy groceries for the week.

 Here are some affordable snacks (not all are healthy, though):